Our Mission Statement

 We aspire to be a caring body of people, walking humbly with Jesus Christ through repentance, prayer, and unified worship.
 It is our desire to impact our community by the power of the Holy Spirit through meaningful, intentional Biblical Discipleship, and strategic use of God's resources.

-Pond Bank Community Church is a member of the Conservative Mennonite Conference (CMC).
-For more information about the conference, please visit the CMC Website.
-We agree with the CMC Statement of Theology and the CMC Statement of Practice.
+Pond Bank Community Church is a member of the Rosedale Network of Churches.
+For more information about the conference, please visit the Rosedale Network of Churches Website.
+We agree with the Rosedale Network of Churches Statement of Theology and the Rosedale Network of Churches Statement of Practice.

 Our Leadership Team